i2mx/i2mx/README.md

 ```

 - 🔭 I’m currently working on NOTHING
-- 🌱 I’m currently learning C# and Java and probably OOP also Machine learning is fun
 - 💬 Ask me about anything it's not like i'll answer
 - 📫 How to reach me: DONT
 - ⚡ Fun fact: hayden is gay